 What Is Treatment Resistant Depression?

 An incorrect diagnosis of depression is another possible reason for the ineffectiveness of antidepressant medications.
-There are some symptoms of Major Depressive Disorder which overlap with symptoms of other depressive disorders, such as Bipolar Disorder or Persistent Depressive Disorder.
+There are some symptoms of major depressive disorder (MDD) that overlap with symptoms of other depressive disorders, such as bipolar disorder or persistent depressive disorder (dysthymia).
 Once a correct diagnosis is made, the optimal medication for that diagnosis can be prescribed.

 Signs & Symptoms of Treatment Resistant Depression

 The hallmark of treatment resistant depression is the continuation or recurrence of depressive symptoms after taking the optimal dose of an antidepressant medication for the standard duration.
-It is important to bear in mind that most antidepressants usually take four to eight weeks to have their full effect.4 A case of depression is not normally labelled as treatment resistant unless at least two different medications have been tried without success.
+It is important to remember that most antidepressants usually take four to eight weeks to have their full effect.4 A case of depression is not normally labeled as treatment resistant unless at least two different medications have been tried without success.

 Symptoms of this condition reflect other depressive disorders, and may range from mild to severe, as well as short- or long-term.